Stephen Susman: Professional recognition

 In 1994, Susman was one of 14 lawyers featured in America's Top Trial Lawyers: Who They Are & Why They Win, by Don Vinson.
 He was named the top litigator in 1996 in a worldwide poll of attorneys.
 In 2006, the National Law Journal featured him as one of the top ten litigators in the United States.

-In 2015, the 50th anniversary of Susman's election as Editor-in-Chief of the Texas Law Review, the Texas Law Review Association established a scholarship in his name.
+In 2015, the 50th anniversary of Susman's election as editor-in-chief of the Texas Law Review, the Texas Law Review Association established a scholarship in his name.

 In 2016, Susman was one of six lawyers recognized by the American Lawyer for his lifetime achievements as a trial lawyer.
 As of 2019, The Best Lawyers in America had listed him in each of its 20 years of publication.
 Who's Who Legal: The International Who's Who of Business Lawyers twice named him the Leading Commercial Litigator in the World.
 Susman was consistently among Super Lawyers’ top 10 most-voted-for attorneys.
 In 2019, the legal media company Lawdragon inducted him into its Hall of Fame.

 Related work

 Susman developed trial agreements with the purpose of reducing litigation costs for both sides and bringing cases to trial more efficiently.
 As a result of Susman's belief in a contingency-fee model and the law firm efficiency necessary to make it work, in 2012 he launched "Trial by Agreement" as a repository of pre-trial and trial agreements that lawyers can use to reduce the expense of unwarranted discovery and associated motions.

-Among his professional affiliations (2013–16) were State Bar of Texas (Chairman, Section on Antitrust and Trade Regulation, 1976–77); the American Board of Trial Advocates (co-Chair of its Jury Trial Committee); American Bar Association, member of the commission on the Impact of the Economic Crisis on the Profession and Legal Needs (Section of Antitrust Law); Director of Texas Association of Civil Trial and Appellate Specialists; University of Texas MD Anderson Cancer Center Board of Visitors; and Charter Member of the Institute for Responsible Dispute Resolution.
+Among his professional affiliations (2013–16) were State Bar of Texas (chairman, Section on Antitrust and Trade Regulation, 1976–77); the American Board of Trial Advocates (co-Chair of its Jury Trial Committee); American Bar Association, member of the commission on the Impact of the Economic Crisis on the Profession and Legal Needs (Section of Antitrust Law); Director of Texas Association of Civil Trial and Appellate Specialists; University of Texas MD Anderson Cancer Center Board of Visitors; and Charter Member of the Institute for Responsible Dispute Resolution.

-Susman founded and was Executive Director of the Civil Jury Project, dedicated to studying civil jury trials and trying to stem their decline, at the New York University School of Law, and an Adjunct Professor there, occasionally teaching the course, "How to Try a Jury Case Intelligently."
+Susman founded and was executive director of the Civil Jury Project, dedicated to studying civil jury trials and trying to stem their decline, at the New York University School of Law.
+He was an adjunct professor there, occasionally teaching the course, "How to Try a Jury Case Intelligently."